aehparta/libe/README.md

 ### I2C

-Generic I2C interfacing either in bitbang mode or using native hardware.
+Generic I2C interface either in bitbang mode or using native hardware.

 #### Drivers